Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Controlling and managing all changes made to assets

 Configuration management is responsible for identifying and controlling all changes to assets, including the supporting processes, configurations, and documentation.
 Configuration management provides a common approach for integrating change control, configuration management data collection, and software release management.
-It should be understood that configuration management is not limited to managing systems and software.
-Configuration management is an enterprise-wide discipline that can be applied to any type of asset that needs to be managed across various processes and projects.
+Understand that configuration management extends beyond managing systems and software.
+It is an enterprise-wide discipline applicable to any asset requiring management across processes and projects.

-Understanding impact on services when one or more CIs is modified or affected by a change request
+Understanding the impact on services when one or more CIs are modified or affected by a change request

 Simplifying gathering information and identifying dependencies

-A good CMDB will contain all relevant information about an asset, including its current location and state, who uses it, when it was last updated and so on.
+A good CMDB will encompass all pertinent information about an asset, including its current location and state, user details, and the date of its last update.
 It helps ensure consistency across your entire environment by configuring every asset once only — using pre-defined rules — rather than manually configuring each asset separately for each use case or scenario.

 In absence of configuration management, it’s difficult to ensure the security of the environment or fully identify the root cause of a problem- is it the type of PC or patch level causing a software issue or an application issue?
 In other words, it’s the configuration asset management process that assures consistent operation of a service or computing device.

 Modern ITSM platforms have made this effort far easier for organizations, by automating IT discovery and service mapping.
-Once configuration management data becomes automated, it’s far easier for organizations to achieve true configuration management and human effort can be focused on ensuring the quality of the data collected and building non-discoverable financial and management data for assets.
+Automating configuration management data makes it easier for organizations to achieve true configuration management.
+Then, direct human effort towards ensuring data quality and building non-discoverable financial and management data for assets.

 Asset and configuration management today